Table of Contents[Hide][Show]

 If you’re experiencing afternoon shininess, you may not be hydrating enough, or you may be hydrating too much.
 Your best bet—try a light, skin balancing moisturizer under your makeup.
 Even dry skin types that are experiencing afternoon shininess may need to switch to a lighter moisturizer for awhile.
 Don’t be afraid to experiment.

-Use a mattifying primer
+Use a Mattifying Primer

 If you haven’t tried a primer under your foundation, this may be a good time to do that.
 Just be choosy—you need one that allows your skin to breathe (avoid dimethicone and other silicone ingredients) but that will help absorb oil.

-Use an absorbing foundation
+Use an Absorbing Foundation

 Mineral oil foundations work well for many with oily skin, so this may be one to try for you.
+Maybe you can try it in our Mineral Makeup Collection and give us a feedback if it work well on you

-Don’t overdo the powder
+Don’t Overdo the Powder

 Our natural inclination when we see shininess is to use powder.
 Be careful, however, as powder on oily skin can highlight pores, and can highlight any fine lines or wrinkles you may have.
 Blotting paper (below) may be a better option.